 TUMBA, Sweden ― Could it be that free-stalls are designed with people in mind rather than cows?

-click image to zoom At last week’s Cow Longevity Conference sponsored by DeLaval, a veterinarian and professor in the farm animal health department at the University of Utrecht in the Netherlands said many of the things about free-stalls are not well-suited for cows.
+At last summer's Cow Longevity Conference sponsored by DeLaval, a veterinarian and professor in the farm animal health department at the University of Utrecht in the Netherlands said many of the things about free-stalls are not well-suited for cows.

 “Cubicles (or free-stalls) have been built for farmers,” said Frank van Eerdenburg.
 “Cubicles have not been made for cows.”

 For instance, stalls are designed for the cows to defecate outside the lying area, which is beneficial for the people maintaining the barn, but not really conducive to the cows’ natural lying behavior, he pointed out.

 “Most of the free-stalls are too short for the cow to lie down comfortably,” van Eerdenburg said.
 “With those brisket boards, they cannot stretch their legs forward” ―a position that cows like to assume, he adds.